skelpo/UserManager/README.md

 - [JWKS](https://auth0.com/docs/jwks)
 - [JWT](https://jwt.io/)

+## Todo & Roadmap
+The following features will come at some point soon:
+- Admin-Functions: List of all users, Editing of other users based on permission level, Adding new users as an admin
+- (open for suggestions)

 ## Contribution & License

 This project is published under MIT and is free for any kind of use.
 Contributions in forms of PRs are more than welcome, please keep the following simple rules: